Lover, You Should've Come Over: Legacy

 In 2019, Pastes Steven Edelstone ranked "Lover, You Should've Come Over" as number one on his list of "The 10 Best Jeff Buckley Songs".
 Edelstone deemed the song "lyrical perfection" and its bridge an "all-timer": "It's never over, my kingdom for a kiss upon her shoulder / It's never over, all my riches for her smiles when I slept so soft against her / It's never over, all my blood for the sweetness of her laughter / It's never over, she's the tear that hangs inside my soul forever."
 Jacob Nierenberg of Consequence of Sound wrote that the song served as a "[reminder] that Buckley was making some of the most unique and unabashedly beautiful music of the 90s."

 In the mid-2020s, the song experienced a surge in popularity through its use as background music in videos posted to the short-form video platform TikTok.
 In January 2024, it appeared on the TikTok Billboard Top 50, and reappeared there at number 19 in September 2024.
 In April 2025, it appeared on Billboards Hot Rock & Alternative Songs chart for the first time, debuting at number 22.
+In late January 2026, it debuted at number 97 on the main Billboard Hot 100 chart, peaking at number 84 the following week.